 - All British Army soldiers who served past January 1921.

 These service records are held by the Army Personnel Centre – Historical Disclosures Section at Glasgow and you can learn how to order them below.
-I have also created guides on my other website Researching WW1 if you are looking for a soldier’s service record who served in the First World War.
-Click on the blue links below to find out more:
+I have also created guides on my other website Researching WW1 if you are looking for a soldier’s service record from the First World War.
+Click on the links below to find out more:

 - Finding British Army Officer Service Records for WW1